Open Source Version Link: Sekiro Open Source Version

 Here, we will use a JavaScript injection scenario, selecting an HTTP URL.

-(If it’s an HTTPS website, remember to change ws
+(If it’s an HTTPS website, remember to change ws to wss.
+For details, please refer to Sekiro WSS)

 Paste the following code into the web console.